|

 with problems which only recently have been effectively addressed.
 Despite its

-largely been superseded by the M240, itself a variant of the FN MAG 58. |
+being superseded by the M240, itself a variant of the FN MAG 58. |

-Light Machine Gun (LMG) - A
+Light Machine Gun

-lighter weight, purpose-built machine gun, usually of original design and not converted
+(LMG) - A lighter weight, purpose-built machine gun, usually of original

-from a heavier weapon, that fires a rifle cartridge either from a belt or large
+design and not converted from a heavier weapon, that fires a rifle cartridge either from a

-LMGs favors assault rifle ammunition.
+current trend in LMGs favors assault rifle ammunition. |

 Though no longer standard issue in the major militaries of the